 5 Key Benefits of Website Maintenance

-- Does your site perform perfectly on mobile devices?
+- Does your site perform well on mobile devices?

 - Is your bounce rate low?

-Within seconds of viewing your website, a visitor will likely already establish an opinion of your business.
-If a visitor has to wait a while for your site to load or can’t navigate your site easily on their smartphone, they are likely to just leave your site.
+Just a few seconds on your site, and visitors will already have an opinion of your business.
+If they have to wait too long for your site to load or can’t find what they’re looking for, they will likely just leave.

 - Does your website have the most updated HTTPS?